-First, the city installed and commissioned the deployment of a sensor network comprised of 90 flow meters and 10 rain gauges to collect real-time data from the sanitary lines.
+First, the city installed a sensor network comprised of 90 flow meters and 10 rain gauges to collect real-time data from the sanitary lines.
 This data was analyzed using BLU-X, Xylem’s Intelligent Urban Watershed platform, which collected, organized, analyzed and served the data via dashboards, giving city operators visual cues to understand and regulate the operation of their sewer systems.
-Once built, the model was then compared against ongoing sensor data, generating a higher level of system intelligence, which is continuously improving with each wet weather event.
+Once built, the model was then compared against ongoing sensor data, generating a higher level of system intelligence, which continuously improves with each wet weather event.

 Outcome: Required performance achieve at significantly less cost

 Upon completion of the investigation through the BLU-X platform, the city demonstrated to DEQ regulators that, by focusing on a few critical areas needing improvement, its infiltration and inflow problem could be solved for between $30-50 million as opposed to the original $1 billion estimate.